Sorsogon-State-University-Bulan-Campus/bsit-2-2-2022-grp-9-galoso-et-al/README.md

        "Acceptance matters me the most."

-       Movies and books consume most of my time.
+       Movies and books consumes most of my time.

        Red is my favorite color.